 However, many employees resign when they might not necessarily want to but instead they feel as though they have no other choice.
 Even when your employment relationship is no longer viable, you should still never resign under any circumstances.
 In workplace or industrial relations terms this a constructive dismissal by way of being forced to resign.

 When an employee resigns, they resign a lot of their rights away and it makes it difficult for lodging a claim against their employer.
 Although an employee may argue forced resignation or constructive dismissal, this is a very high bar to meet.
+There is no other way to put it, the Fair work Commion is seriouly tough when examining forced resignations.
 If you no longer want to work for your employer, you can try and approach your employer about a mutual separation with an exit or severance package.

 Alternatively, you may lodge a dispute (if you qualify under the general protections provisions of the Fair work Act) (read our general protections page or blogs) with the Fair work Commission and seek an exit or severance package, which includes resignation, potential compensation and a deed of release with obligations of confidentiality, and importantly non disparagement clause so you cannot be criticized in the work community or in the industry you seek future work.
 You should explore all your options prior to resigning.
 If you are unsure about what you can do prior to resigning, please give us a call on 1800 333 666 for a free and confidential consultation.

 If you still decide you want to resign, please bear in mind what you write in your resignation letter.
 Your resignation letter is an official document that gives your employer notice of your departure from the company, effective immediately or on a date in the future.
 If you are departing your employment on good terms, you may write a heartfelt and kind letter to your employer.
 However, if you are resigning because of a toxic or unhappy work environment, it is important to word your letter strategically.
 This is critical if you are going to lodge unfair dismissal or general protections claim.